usaid-cs/yesterday-i-learned/aws.md

 - Databases with replicas cannot upgrade major versions unless you remove the read only database first.
 - Use `resize2fs /dev/nvme0n1p1` as part of the [officially sanctioned way to grow a partition](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/recognize-expanded-volume-linux.html) after it's resized from the console.
 - Every query on kibana (and grafana?) that does not use `.keyword` on a string will be a wildcard search on the field for values containing that string.
 For example, `message = "foo"` will return any message containing `foo`, while `message.keyword = "foo"` will return messages that are exactly `foo`.
+- AWS Lambda is [a bit like programming in the mainframe](https://news.ycombinator.com/item?id=26855037): you send it a function, and it does the stuff.
+You can't debug it locally; you know if fails once it fails.